 - if one confessed, the confessor would go free while the other one would get 10 years;

 - if neither confessed, then they would each get 2 years.

-There are 4 possibilities, which are represented by the following payoff matrix:
+There are 4 possibilities, represented by the following payoff matrix:

 Bennie confesses: 5 years